 Vanadium Steel Cutters are suitable for all materials except hardened steel and glass.
-Use Carbide Burs on such materials as wood, plastic and tough alloys (Carbide is generally referred to as the "hardest man-made metal").
+Use Carbide Burs on wood, plastic and tough alloys.
+Carbide is generally referred to as the "hardest man-made metal".
 Engraving Burs are used for fine detailed work on metal and other hard materials.
 Generally, use medium speeds for stock removal.
 Higher speeds are required for finishing work and for the smaller points.
-TyphoonTH Carbide Burs are specifically made for use on soft and hard woods and plastics.
+Typhoon[®] Carbide Burs provide very fast and aggressive material removal and are specifically made for use on soft and hard woods and plastics (do not use Typhoon burs on metal).

-3. Sanding Drums, Bands and Discs:
+3. Sanding Drums, Bands, and Discs: